 She traveled for a year throughout the U.S., going door to door demonstrating her product in churches and homes.
-Word caught on and business boomed, with Walker moving sales to her home, then other home-based salons, and then eventually controlled a robust mail-order business with customers throughout the U.S., the Caribbean, and Central America, according to Bundles.
-Walker advertised extensively in black newspapers, employing the kind of testimonial endorsements and “before-and-after” photographs that are still seen on 21st century platforms like Instagram today.
+Word caught on and business boomed.
+Walker moved sales to her home, then other home-based salons, and then eventually controlled a robust mail-order business with customers throughout the U.S., the Caribbean, and Central America, according to Bundles.
+Walker advertised extensively in Black newspapers, employing the kind of testimonial endorsements and “before-and-after” photographs that are still seen on 21st century platforms like Instagram today.

 By early 1910, Walker settled in Indianapolis, where she built a hair and manicure salon, a factory, and another training school for women.
-Months later, she made headlines in the black press after she contributed $1,000 to the building fund of the “coloured” YMCA in Indianapolis.
+Months later, she made headlines in the Black press after she contributed $1,000 to the building fund of the “colored” YMCA in Indianapolis.
 That's the equivalent to more than $26,000 now.